missingusername/cds-vis-git/assignments/assignment2/README.md

-# CDS Visual Analytics Assignment #2: Cifar10 Classification Benchmarks
+# Assignment #2: Cifar10 Classification Benchmarks

 ## What is it?
 This assignment aims to benchmark 2 ways of doing image clasification on the Cifar10 dataset.
 The repository features an MLP (Multi-Layer Perceptron) classification script, as well as a logistic regression classifier script.
 Both scripts generate text reports in the `/out` folder, along with a loss curve for the MLP classifier.